 The “super-dependence” of the leader, which is triggered whenever a mismatch of information occurs.

 For management, the main impacts are related to the inefficiency in obtaining and transmitting information for the operation.
 It is often not possible to query the numbers or progress of tasks in real-time or there are no ways to generate and distribute reports with the desired range.
 Other times, those responsible for certain processes are inaccessible or busy (they may have been interrupted abruptly a little while ago and will only be able to return to work within a few minutes …).

 It is very difficult to make immediate tactical decisions and the manager may feel that it is impossible to meet even more demands, that there is no enough organization to grow the team, and that there is no hope of improvement in results, at least in the short term.

 When the team is distributed the challenge is even greater!
-Much of the success of remote teams lies in the adoption of a good dose of asynchronous work, that is: relying less on the availability of several team members, while adopting more independent ways of working.
+Much of the success of remote teams lies in the adoption of a good dose of asynchronous work, which is relying less on the availability of several team members while adopting more independent ways of working.